Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-handle-appswitch.md

 > DISCLAIMER: This document is the Signaturgruppen Broker recommendation for Android and iOS integrations for MitID, other options might be available.
 Use this document as a guide only.

+It is required that the reader has a basic understanding of the technical details for Android Custom Tabs and App Linking and for iOS SFSafariViewController, ASWebAuthenticationSession and Universal Links.

 ## Supported browsers

 MitID only tests and support the browsers that have at least 2% market share on each platform.
 MitID does not test and support embedded browsers for MitID flows.